cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/schedules.rst

   already-active schedule has no effect.
 If |---| while the schedule was suspended, and since the last time the schedule was triggered |---| the Stream has ingested more than the increment of data defined by the schedule, the workflow will be immediately executed upon resume.
-- *Update*: this action is triggered when an application which contains a stream-size schedule is redeployed in CDAP.
+- *Update*: this action is triggered when an application which contains a schedule is redeployed in CDAP.
   If the schedule name has not been modified and one of its parameters has changed |---| such as the `dataTrigger` |---| the *update* action will be called.
 If the `dataTrigger` is updated, and the Stream has ingested more data than defined by the `dataTrigger` since the last time the schedule was triggered, then the workflow will be executed upon update.
+A similar behaviour triggers a time schedule, if the time has passed for when it should have been executed.

 .. rubric:: Special Runtime Arguments